arokah25/stellar-parameter-prediction/README.md

 ## Project Overview

-We build and train a regression model using PyTorch to extract stellar parameters from high-dimensional spectral inputs.
+Regression model implemented with PyTorch to extract stellar parameters spectral inputs.
 The improved version of the model also estimates predictive uncertainty under a Gaussian assumption.

 ## Files